Online Therapy Ethics

 BACP Competences for Telephone and e-Counselling

-Based on research evidence into effective practice, this is designed to be used by therapists, trainers, supervisors and organisations to make sure that counsellors working online and/or by telephone have the skills and knowledge that they need to practise safely and ethically.
+In 2021, the BACP published an updated Online and Phone Therapy (OPT) framework that identifies the competences required by therapists who wish to work with clients online and/or by telephone.
+This is based on research evidence into effective practice, and is designed to be used by therapists, trainers, supervisors and organisations to ensure that those counselling clients online and/or by telephone have the necessary skills and knowledge to do so safely and ethically.

-- adjusting the intervention to the individual when telephone/e-counselling
+18 Adjusting the intervention to the individual when providing OPT

 How to Use Your Competence Framework